jackmerrill/maatt.fr/content/projects/fushimi.md

 +++
-title = "伏見 (Fushimi)"
+title = "伏見"
 slug = "fushimi"
 description = "A simple webhook updated to keep remotes up-to-date on every push to Git" date = "2021-08-11"
 +++

 ## ⚠️ Heads up!
 This page is for a project that is no longer supported.
-The best term for something like this is a **deprecated project.** In my eyes, however, it's better to keep these pages than to remove them, [creating linkrot](@/blog/linkrot.md) (oh, the irony).
+The best term for something like this is a **deprecated project.**

 ---